crgett/roman-numeral-converter/README.md

 Metrics can be queried through the Prometheus client.
 The following are custom metrics to view API performance.

 - `app_errors_count` - total number of application errors.
+- `unexpected_digit_count` - total number of times the converter encounters a digit outside of 1 to 9.
 - `app_successes_count` - total number of successful (errorless) application calls.

 ## Traces